sammcj/m2e/README.md

 You can also install m2e as a VSCode extension which provides linting and conversion capabilities directly within VSCode.

+The extension includes differential diagnostic severity for contextual words (like license/licence, practice/practise) where confidence may be lower due to context-dependent spelling.
+Regular American spellings show as Information-level diagnostics, while contextual words show as Hint-level diagnostics by default.

 Browse the VSCode marketplace for 'm2e', or browse to the marketplace online: https://marketplace.visualstudio.com/items?itemName=sammcj.m2e-vscode

 ![VSCode Extension Suggestion](screenshots/vscode-extension.png)